londogard/londogard/_posts/2020-11-07-snake-kotlin-multiplatform.md

 }
 ```

 What are we doing?
-`JFrame` was refactored `GUI` which then is a subclass of `JFrame`, with a few extra attributes were added such as `defaultCloseOperation = EXIT_ON_CLOSE` that makes sure the program exits if we close the window, feel free to test it out!
+`JFrame` was refactored `GUI` which then is a subclass of `JFrame`, with a few extra attributes added such as `defaultCloseOperation = EXIT_ON_CLOSE` that makes sure the program exits if we close the window, feel free to test it out!
 Further a `Board` was added which extends `JPanel`, it's in the `Board` the game will be rendered.
 Finally, `add(Board())` allows us to add our `Board`  to the `JFrame`.